-As an educator and designer, Benjamin is interested on the current challenges of historic urban landscapes including building adaptive reuse and insertions of contemporary pieces of architecture in historic cities.
-His recent courses have been supported by the National Park Service developing documentation projects of historic buildings and assessing structures for implementation of conservation strategies within the framework of Historic Landscapes.
-Within these documentation efforts, Prof. Ibarra-Sevilla works with students exploring traditional methods and digital technologies such as Laser Scanner and Digital Photogrammetry as vehicles for assesment and visualization of historic properties.
+As an educator and designer, Benjamin's Design Studios focus on the current challenges of historic preservation, including adaptive reuse and insertions of contemporary pieces of architecture in historic urban landscapes.
+His seminar "Secret Knowledge, Rediscovering the Methods and Techniques of the Old Master Builders" explores the relationships between geometry, space, and structure while learning the challenges faced by gothic and renaissance designers.
+Prof. Ibarra-Sevilla has a profound interest in building technology; he teaches Construction 2, which is the introductory course of the technology sequence within the undergraduate program.
+His Graphic Documentation course focuses on developing documentation projects of historic buildings following the HABS guidelines, and in recent years the work developed in this class has been under contract with the National Park Service.
+Within these documentation efforts, Prof. Ibarra-Sevilla works with students exploring traditional methods of documentation and digital technologies such as Laser Scanner and Digital Photogrammetry as vehicles for assessment and visualization of historic properties.

 - “Mixtec Stonecutting Artistry / El arte de la cantería mixteca” Universidad Nacional Autonoma de Mexico.
 Bilingual (Spanish and English).
 2014

 - “From Fretwork to Ribbed Vaults” Informes de la Construcción Vol. 65, Instituto Eduardo Torroja, Spain 2103 pg 65-80 Article in English and Spanish

 - “First ribbed vaults of the Americas: Indigenous people skills, construction and crafting processes in the Mixtec region of southern Mexico” Construction History Journal Vol 28, 2013. pg 1-27 Article in English